 Open biomass burning associated with agricultural residue clearing (after the seasonal harvests and a typical process to prepare for the next crop) and forest fires (associated with hot and dry conditions and some times intentional) is an important source of particulate and trace gas emissions.
-Detection of these fires is a complex methodology, made easy with the availability of a series of open satellite feeds (within a day of their detection).
+Detection of these fires is a complex process, made easy with the availability of a series of open satellite feeds (within a day of their detection).

 Open Fires Detection (More @ https://worldview.earthdata.nasa.gov)